 Vytorin Side Effects Include Muscular Degeneration

 In a June 2011 drug safety communication, the FDA instructed doctors to stop prescribing 80mg dosages of simvastatin.
-Research that ended in 2010 and took place over the course of seven years prompted the FDA’s warning.
+Research that had ended in 2010 and taken place over the course of seven years prompted the FDA’s warning.
 Known as the Study of the Effectiveness of Additional Reductions in Cholesterol and Homocysteine (SEARCH), the study took the form of a randomized, double-blind clinical trial.
 Of the 24,747 patients treated with simvastatin in the SEARCH study, 0.03% of those taking a 20mg dose of simvastatin or its generic equivalent developed myopathy and 0.61% of those who took an 80mg dosage developed the disease.

 Later, in March 2012, the FDA warned the public that simvastatin use combined with certain other drugs, namely “protease inhibitors” meant to treat HIV and hepatitis C, can raise the amount of simvastatin in users’ blood, which can cause myopathy.
 The FDA contraindicates using simvastatin with these drugs.